RudrakshSJoshi/Sol_Hack/nocode/README.md

 - **Wallet Security**: We never store your private keys
 - **Data Privacy**: Your agent configurations are encrypted
-- **On-Chain Security**: Transactions are secured by the SUI blockchain
+- **On-Chain Security**: Transactions are secured by the SOLANA blockchain
 - **UID Protection**: Your agent's UID is password-protected by your wallet address

 ## Project Structure